 Related: More Riding Tips

 Deliberately getting wet on a steaming hot day is a great relief.
-But most people assume that getting wet all the time is a given when riding a Sea Doo, jetski or waverunner personal watercraft.
+But most people assume that being soaked all the time is a given when riding a Sea Doo, jetski or waverunner personal watercraft.
 But getting wet usually doesn’t happen by chance while Sea Doo riding.
-So just to set the record straight, there are specific reasons a Sea Doo rider is likely to end up getting wet.
+So just to set the record straight, there are specific reasons a Sea Doo rider is likely to end up being splashed.
 But it’s not inevitable or even the norm, unless it’s your preference.
 That being said, I always wear quick drying gear just in case.

 Many PWC models are designed to minimize getting wet inadvertently.
 They tend to keep the operator dry most of the time.
 So in normal riding conditions, an experienced Sea Doo rider, beginner or renter can choose to stay dry instead of always getting wet.
-But sometimes, getting wet is the outcome.
+But sometimes, being soaked is the outcome.
 And here are the most likely ways for it to happen while Sea Doo riding…

 Product Characteristics Can Cause Getting Wet

 Like any other powersports units, personal watercraft come in various purpose-built models.
 Some are for high performance, others for tow sports.
-Some are for touring and others are for getting wet.
+Some are for touring and others are for playing.
 A good example is the Sea-Doo Spark Trixx model, designed for playing on the water and inevitably, for getting wet.
-So any rider doing tail stands, spins or sharp turns better be used to getting wet frequently.
+So any rider doing tail stands, spins or sharp turns better be used to being splashed frequently.